d12frosted/elpa-mirror/gnu/consult-readme.txt

  This two-level filtering is possible by splitting the input string.
 Part of the input string is treated as input to grep and part of the input is used for filtering.
-There are multiple splitting styles available, configured in ~consult-async-split-styles-alist~: =space=, =comma=, =semicolon= and =perl=.
+There are multiple splitting styles available, configured in ~consult-async-split-styles-alist~: =nil=, =comma=, =semicolon= and =perl=.
 The default splitting style is configured with the variable ~consult-async-split-style~.

- With the =space=, =comma= and =semicolon= splitting styles, the first word before the space/comma/semicolon is passed to grep, the remaining string is used for filtering.
+ With the =comma= and =semicolon= splitting styles, the first word before the comma or semicolon is passed to grep, the remaining string is used for filtering.
+The =nil= splitting style does not perform any splitting, the whole input is passed to grep.

  The =perl= splitting style splits the input string at a punctuation character, using a similar syntax as Perl regular expressions.